ivelius/RestaurantReservations2/README.md

 But there are more , written in different languages and technologies ...

+## Bonus task (search functionality)
+Due to time constraints I am not implementing this feature.
+However if I would , I would start from something rather simple like this [stack overflow post describes](https://stackoverflow.com/questions/30398247/how-to-filter-a-recyclerview-with-a-searchview).
+A few years back I have implemented my own search functionality completley from scratch using material design (when there was no support for material design yet).
+You can check it out in [Home24 application](https://play.google.com/store/apps/details?id=com.home24.android&hl=de) which is mostly written by me.
+Unfortunatley I cannot share the code with you due to properiaty reasons.

 ## UI
 I've decided to keep things simple.
 Using a plain Material design provided by vanilla Android (which I find nice BTW).
 I don't use custom views nor Fragments for this task as they would rather add complexity than serve a real purpose.